guardtime/libksi/doc/tutorial/t1_signing.md

 ----------

 As the final step we need to free all the allocated resources.
-Note that the KSI context may be reused as much as needed (within a single thread) and must not be creates every time.
+Note that the KSI context may be reused as much as needed (within a single thread) and must not be created every time.
 It is also important to point out that the context must be freed last.

     KSI_DataHash_free(hsh);